spacewalkproject/spacewalk-wiki/TheRoadmap.md

  * Use puppet project as an alternative solution to replace our current Configuration File/Directory management tools - provide a richer usage than the basic capabilities we have today
  * Use smolt project as an alternative solution to replace our current hardware profile capturing system - provide a more complete hardware inventory system
  * Use func as an alternative solution to replace our current rhnpush technology (osad communication over jabber protocol servers)
- * [wiki:Features/MultiOrg2 Multiple Organization Support Phase 2] - incremental improvements upon the multiple organization support feature
+ * [Multiple Organization Support Phase 2](Features_MultiOrg2) - incremental improvements upon the multiple organization support feature